Cert Registered Nurse Anesthetist

 A Certified Registered Nurse Anesthetist (CRNA) is an advanced practice nurse who works in collaboration with anesthesiologists, surgeons and other physicians and medical professionals to deliver anesthesia for medical and surgical procedures.
 The Surgery Center CRNA will care for the patient before, during and after a medical procedure or surgery by performing a patient assessment, preparing the patient for anesthesia, administering and maintaining the anesthesia to ensure proper sedation and pain management, overseeing patient recovery from anesthesia and caring for the patient's immediate post-operative needs.

-This role is for a part-time (.8) CRNA role based at the Eagan Surgery Center.
+This role is for a full-time (1.0) CRNA role based at the Eagan Surgery Center.
 Flexibility to float as needed.

 Summit Orthopedics, Ltd., provides the Twin Cities and Greater Minnesota with the full spectrum of orthopedic care including sub-specialty clinics, walk-in care at our OrthoQUICK clinics, imaging, bracing, therapy, surgery, and post-surgical stays at our Care Suites.
 Our expert team of physicians, surgeons, physician assistants, certified athletic trainers and therapists are part of the 800 employees who partner to provide quality care designed to support a healthier, more active lifestyle.

 Summit Orthopedics is committed to providing equal opportunity to all employees and applicants for employment in accordance with all applicable laws and regulations of federal, state and local governing boards and/or agencies.